Anti-slavery and human trafficking statement 2020

 Our global governance framework sets out how we govern our business, manage risk and opportunity, reward appropriately and maintain consistent operating standards across the Group.
 Human rights, including modern slavery and human trafficking, is embedded within that.

-Our commitment to human rights, including our position on forced labour, involuntary labour, child labour, and human trafficking, is outlined in our Code of Conduct, Supplier Code of Conduct and Human Rights policy.
+Our commitment to human rights, including our position on forced labour, involuntary labour, child labour, and human trafficking, is outlined in our Code of Conduct, Supplier Code of Conduct and associated Human Rights policy.

 Our principles related to human rights include:

-· We are committed to protecting and preserving the rights of our employees, those employed in our supply chain, and those affected by our operations;
+We are committed to protecting and preserving the rights of our employees, those employed in our supply chain, and those affected by our operations; We are committed to acting in a socially responsible manner, complying with applicable laws, and respecting the communities where we operate;

-· We are opposed to the use of any form of child labour or practices that inhibit the development of children;
+We are opposed to the use of any form of child labour or practices that inhibit the development of children;

-· We are alert to the risks vulnerable people may face and seek to ensure that this group is free from discrimination and exploitation, and;
+We are alert to the risks vulnerable people may face and seek to ensure that this group is free from discrimination and exploitation, and;

 Our policies related to modern slavery and human trafficking